 4. Glennis Grace

 Dutch singer Glennis Grace is famous for her enchanting voice and charming stage presence.
 She turned heads internationally when she made it into the final of America’s Got Talent in 2018.

 Before ever appearing on America's Got Talent, Glennis Grace had already proved herself as a true vocal treasure in the Netherlands.
 She sang on stage with Julio Iglesias aged 11, she won a major youth contest singing Whitney Houston’s One Moment in Time aged 16, and in 2005 she made the Netherlands proud by participating in the Eurovision Song Contest in Kiev.

-Glenda Hulita Elisabeth Batta, better known as her stage name Glennis Grace, was born in Amsterdam where she was encouraged from a young age to explore her singing talents.
+Glenda Hulita Elisabeth Batta, better known by her stage name Glennis Grace, was born in Amsterdam where she was encouraged from a young age to explore her singing talents.
 She has a massive following both in the Netherlands and internationally and sings in her native Dutch language and in English.
-She is undertaking an impressive tour in 2019 as a tribute to Whitney Houston!
+In 2019. she undertook an impressive tour across the Netherlands and Belgium as a tribute to Whitney Houston!

 International success stories: Dutch artists

 The Netherlands has produced many fantastic artists who have made their mark internationally.
 In a world where culture becomes more and more globalised, it is impressive to see Dutch performing artists standing out in the hugely competitive international music industry.